Mentoring the Next Generation

 Quivira provides training and technical support to mentors in: finding apprentices who are qualified and a good fit; understanding the legalities and logistics related to having an on-ranch or on-farm employee; communicating with apprentices and evaluating their work and learning.

-We currently partner with mentor ranches and farms in New Mexico, Colorado, Wyoming, and Montana; our focus is on operations in the arid to semi-arid west.
+We currently partner with mentor ranches and farms in New Mexico, Colorado, Wyoming, Montana, and Idaho.

 Mentor Qualifications

 New Agrarian Program mentors are full-time ranchers and farmers on regenerative agricultural operations located in the western United States.
-These operations provide products to local/regional markets and/or specialize in soil regeneration.
+Depending on the operation, mentors in our program use a wide range of practices that include but are not limited to soil health improvements, rotational grazing practices, providing products to local/regional markets, and other specialized practices.

 - Have five years in operation and previous experience directly supervising ranch/farm staff or trainees